Ovations To Death (1986)

 1986, not long after they formed.
 This was recorded in an 8-track analog studio and featured an aggressive sound and Satanic

-"Across the Holocaust" begins with a somber atmosphere, as Chopin's Funeral March serves
+"Across the Holocaust" begins with a somber atmosphere, as Chopin's Funeral March

-the tempo changes and a mid-paced thrash riff appears, briefly.
+as the tempo changes and a mid-paced thrash riff appears, briefly.

 "Excursion To Eternity" continues the fast-paced assault.
-The production isn't great,
+The production isn't

-as Bathory, Mefisto or Morbid.
+such as Bathory, Mefisto or Morbid.
 As on the previous song, the bass is quite audible and the lead solo is well-placed.

 The longest song on the demo is "Spiritual Entity".
 The opening riffs of this song